eduardolucioac/okd_bare_metal/README.md

 --------

 **TIPS:**
- 1. If your bootstrap process is failing repeatedly, you may need to increase the nodes' RAM beyond the minimum requirements - at the moment I don't recommend do it.
+ 1. If your bootstrap process is failing repeatedly, you may need to increase the nodes' RAM beyond the minimum requirements - at the moment we don't recommend do it.
 However, keep in mind that if the process repeatedly fails effectively something bad is happening even to the consumed remote resources.
 We've had cases where the bootstrap process repeatedly failed with a certain configuration and two days later it worked perfectly with it.
 If these remote resources are in trouble, your cluster is at risk of being compromised forever;
  2. You can wait for the bootstrap process to be completed with only the master nodes as only they are needed for it and then add the worker nodes.
 Although it is not mandatory to wait for the bootstrap process to occur only with the master nodes running.
 As a matter of practicality it is better to do the process this way since for the bootstrap process to occur only they are needed;
  3. If a new attempt is needed (bootstrap the cluster again) remove the folders `rm -rf /usr/local/okd/` and `rm -rf /var/www/html/okd` in the OKD_SERVICES server, recreate all nodes - clean/recreate its hard disks - and restart the process from the subsection "Setup the cluster's install directory" of the section "Setup the OpenShift (OKD) (installer and client) (OKD_SERVICES)".